-Currently, the Clubs’ members are active in County Competitions, the Men’s Kennet and Kennet LX Leagues, the Thames Valley Ladies League and the OddFellows Mixed Triples League.
+Currently, the Clubs’ members are active in County Competitions, the Men’s Kennet and Kennet LV Leagues, the Thames Valley Ladies League and the Oddfellows Mixed Triples League.
 In addition the Club has a full fixture list of mixed friendly matches.
 Please check the Links and Fixtures pages for current league standings.

 Since its formation the Club has prided itself as one that maintains friendliness to its visitors for the enjoyment of the game.

 At least one object from Bland’s original museum—a large Japanese temple bell dating to 1746 served for many years as a school bell in Burghfield.
 (St Mary’s)

 This object later found its way into the collections of the Ashmolean Museum, Oxford, as well as becoming a symbol of the community itself.
 Indeed, a local newsletter—The Newsbell—was named after it and discussions of life in the community still elicit memories of the bell in use at the school.